0x-miro/BashScripts/README.md

 ## 1) ZoneTransefereDump.sh

-this script is created to automate the query of ns records of a specific target then trying to dump the zone transefere files from the each server.
+This script queries the NS records of the specified target then tryies to dump the zone transefere files from each server.

 ### Requirments : "host" utality which is in most OSs by default.